VParton/bbccIR/README.md

 There are additional parameters that can be given to the `course_success_rate` that will change the level of analysis of the output.
-By default, the courses success rates are reported in their raw format containing the number of withdrawls, failfures, fails and total students.
+By default, the courses success rates are reported in their raw format containing the number of withdrawals, failures, fails and total students.

 Student Table